qingli411/gotmwork/README.md

 - Idealized_Tests_LF17
 - Idealized_Tests_MSM97

-In each directory the tool `update_nml` can be used to update the namelist from `./data/namelist/` in the case where new entries are added.
+In each directory the tool `update_nml` can be used to update the namelist from `data/namelist/` in the case where new entries are added.

 Also included in this directory are the data description files in XML format, which are used by `case_preproc` to preprocess the input data.

 ### Namelist

-All namelists are in the directory `./data/namelist/`.
+All namelists are in the directory `data/namelist/`.
 Use `init_namelist` to generate namelist from schemas in the source code according to the type of turbulence closure.
-It require Python2 environment and the tool `editscenario`, which can be installed using the script `./scripts/install_python_tools.sh`.
+It requires Python2 environment and the tool `editscenario`, which can be installed using the script `scripts/install_python_tools.sh`.

 ---
 ## A List of Tools

-A list of tools in the directory `./tools/`.
+A list of tools in the directory `tools/`.
 Most of the tools listed below are written in Python3, some in Bash script.
 The file `gotmtool.py` contains some shared Python3 functions used by many of the tools.
 Option `-h` can be used with all tools to get the usage.

 | Tool name                  | Description |
 | -------------------------- |:----------- |